THANNAGA/generalized_Lotka_Volterra_Interactive_Activation/README.md

 ## Methods

 ### Task
-We model a two-level lexical system (letters and words) for word recognition, using the "Google 10,000 English" dataset (words ≥ 3 letters).
-A word is recognized if its unit is the most active after 50 time steps given its constituent letters.
+We train our models on a word recognition task.
+We first model a toy lexical system with only 2 levels, letters and words, with the wod level using up to 1000 one-hot coded words taken from the "Google 10,000 English" dataset (words ≥ 3 letters).
+A word is recognized if its unit is the most active after 50 time steps given its constituent letters (letter/position coding).

+We then consider a deeper model built from a resnet backbone that is capped with a gLIA network, and trained on a custom made dataset of visual words with inputs images of 32x64 pixels, where words appear at different locations.

 ### Training
 we train gLIA as a dynamical classifier:
-- **Input**: Letter-position vectors with Gaussian noise (100 samples/word).
+- **Input**: Letter-position vectors with Gaussian noise for the toy models), Tensors of shape bx3x32x64  for the resnet-based models.
 - **Target**: One-hot word vectors.
 - **Loss**: Mean Squared Error (MSE).
 - **Optimizer**: Adam with stability regularization (sum of positive eigenvalue real parts).